Breeders' Cup: Gun Runner dominates field, goes wire-to-wire

 "He just doesn't seem to get a hold of this race track," jockey Gary Smith said, referring to the horse's prior issues at Del Mar.
 "He certainly didn't run his race today."

+"He's one of the greatest horses I've ever trained," said Baffert, who also trained 2015 Triple Crown winner Amerian Pharoah.
+"He just took a step back."

+Arrogate ran his final three races at Del Mar and won none of them.

-The race is one of the richest in the world, with a $6 million total purse.
+The Breeders Cup Classic is one of the richest in the world, with a $6 million total purse.